wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/collection-initializers/how-to-create-a-collection-used-by-a-collection-initializer.md

 ---
-title: Procedimiento Crear una colección usada por un inicializador de colección (Visual Basic) ms.date: 07/20/2015
+title: 'Cómo: Crear una colección usada por un inicializador de colección' ms.date: 07/20/2015
 helpviewer_keywords:
 - collection initializers [Visual Basic] ms.assetid: c858db10-424d-47e0-92cd-e08087cc5ebc
-ms.openlocfilehash: 75c280b57df03bde173c740123cccda278536dc1
+ms.openlocfilehash: 5eaf9e828455bf2accda86ab52a1ce645f10b9ee
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62053631"
+ms.locfileid: "74349060"
 ---
-# <a name="how-to-create-a-collection-used-by-a-collection-initializer-visual-basic"></a>Procedimiento Crear una colección usada por un inicializador de colección (Visual Basic)
+# <a name="how-to-create-a-collection-used-by-a-collection-initializer-visual-basic"></a>Cómo: Crear una colección usada por un inicializador de colección (Visual Basic)
-Cuando se usa un inicializador de colección para crear una colección, el compilador de Visual Basic busca un `Add` método del tipo de colección para el que los parámetros para el `Add` método coinciden con los tipos de los valores del inicializador de colección.
-Esto `Add` método se usa para rellenar la colección con los valores del inicializador de colección.
+When you use a collection initializer to create a collection, the Visual Basic compiler searches for an `Add` method of the collection type for which the parameters for the `Add` method match the types of the values in the collection initializer.
+This `Add` method is used to populate the collection with the values from the collection initializer.

 ## <a name="example"></a>Ejemplo
- El ejemplo siguiente se muestra un `OrderCollection` colección que contiene una pública `Add` método que puede usar un inicializador de colección para agregar objetos de tipo `Order`.
-El `Add` método le permite usar la sintaxis de inicializador de colección abreviada.
+ The following example shows an `OrderCollection` collection that contains a public `Add` method that a collection initializer can use to add objects of type `Order`.
+The `Add` method enables you to use the shortened collection initializer syntax.

  [!code-vb[VbVbalrCollectionInitializersHowTo2#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrCollectionInitializersHowTo2/VB/Module1.vb#4)]